The Bitwarden Blog

 Bitwarden helps users store information securely with end-to-end, zero-knowledge encryption.
 That means Bitwarden cannot see anything in your vault because the information stored there remains encrypted with your own username and main Bitwarden password.
 The fact that Bitwarden cannot decrypt your information provides the assurance users need to rely on the product.

-With a zero-knowledge encryption approach, users have complete responsibility for their credentials.
+With a Bitwarden zero-knowledge encryption approach, users have complete responsibility for their credentials.
 Bitwarden cannot reset a user password for individuals.
-For corporate enterprise organizations with a dedicated business plan, there are options for administrators to reset user passwords.
+For corporate enterprise organizations with a dedicated Bitwarden business plan, there are options for administrators to reset Bitwarden user passwords.

 With the goal of protecting your critical information, and ensuring you can recover from unintended situations, here are 7 tips to protect your Bitwarden account.